 Hanke's Golden Growth Rate in Practice

 The Golden Growth Rate is not theoretical.
-I have applied it repeatedly across countries and crises to anticipate inflation, identify policy mistakes, and evaluate monetary institutions.
+Professor Hanke has applied it repeatedly across countries and crises to anticipate inflation, identify policy mistakes, and evaluate monetary institutions.

 Anticipating Inflation